-I assume he pressed the call button one too many times and an incompetent nurse who did not recognize the symptoms of congestive heart failure, gave him a sedative, closed the door and left him alone in the darkness.
-Now he found himself struggling for breath.
-How could someone not realize that this man needed help!
-Everyone was scurrying and I called his doctor who was in the ER at the time.
-The head nurse had not recognized the signs and symptoms of a man in distress.
+I assume he pressed the call button one too many times and an incompetent nurse who did not recognize the symptoms of congestive heart failure, gave him a sedative, closed the door and left him alone in the darkness. . .struggling for breath.
+How could someone not realize that this man needed immediate intervention!
+The RN by now had come to be beside as I was scurrying to call his doctor - who thankfully happened to be in the ER at the time.
+The head nurse had not recognized the signs and symptoms of a man in distress, in congestive heart failure.
 One month later, my father left this world behind for his heavenly home.
 To this day I often remember his words, “I knew you'd come.”
 Our loved ones can depend on us when they are helpless.
 Our loved ones can depend on us for protection.
 Our loved ones know we will be there for them.
 Imagine for a moment that you are that helpless patient in a hospital bed.
 You are calling for help.
-You wait for someone to come help you.
+You wait.
+No response.
+You are in darkness.
 You wait for someone to push open the door.
 You need someone to intercede on your behalf.
+Will someone come to your rescue?
 When will that person come?
 How much longer can you wait?
 The fear of death seems to surround you.
 Well fear not, for help does come!
 Praise God our help and rescue is found in Christ.
-He has come!
+Jesus said, “I stand at the door and knock.”
+He waits for us to humbly give our life to Him.
+There is no need for anyone to live in darkness.
+HE is the LIGHT of the world.
 So as you gather around the table on Thanksgiving day, remember that we have SO much to be thankful for in the saving grace that is freely given for our sin.
+HE will erase our past.
+HE will release us from darkness.
+HE will bring light into our life.
+HE will make us a new creature if we are willing.
 May we be bold and active to move with urgency and tell others of the One who is there to help and save us from eternal darkness.
 We all are helpless and dying and He has come to save us.
 What love is this!
 We all now can say with joy, “I knew You'd come!”

 |